 1. Using the Wix Editor

-The drag-and-drop Wix Editor allows you to build your website using templates, blank canvas, and Velo (coding platform to add customizations).
+The drag-and-drop Wix Editor allows you to start your own website from scratch using templates, blank canvas, and Velo (a coding platform to add customizations).

 Build Your Website Using Templates